-12.05.
+13.06.
 Taxpayer Appeal of Final Tax Determination by Tax Department.

 a.
-Where the Tax Department has issued a final tax assessment to, or denied a tax refund claimed by, a taxpayer, the taxpayer may appeal such final tax assessment or denial of tax refund by the Tax Department within 35 days of the issuance of the Tax Officer’s decision.
+Where the Tax Department has issued a final tax assessment to, or denied a tax refund claimed by, a taxpayer, the taxpayer may appeal such final tax assessment or denial of tax refund by the Tax Department within thirty-five (35) days of the issuance of the Tax Officer’s decision.
 The Tribal Court shall conduct a hearing on the appeal, which shall be limited to the following issues:

-1. The Tax Department decision is in violation of this ordinance;
+1. The Tax Department decision is in violation of this oOrdinance;

 2. The Tax Department decision is in violation of the Tax Agreement, provided the Tax Agreement is still in effect; or